Sam Johnstone: 2014–2017

 On 31 January 2014, Johnstone was loaned to Championship club Doncaster Rovers for four weeks.
-With the first-choice goalkeeper Ross Turnbull injured, Johnstone made his debut the following day at the Keepmoat against Middlesbrough.
+With the first-choice goalkeeper Ross Turnbull injured, Johnstone made his debut the following day at the Keepmoat Stadium against Middlesbrough.
 On 4 April, Johnstone agreed a loan extension until the end of the 2013–14 season.
 On 27 October, Johnstone again joined Doncaster Rovers, with the club now in League One, on loan, initially until January 2015.

 On 12 January 2015, Johnstone joined his hometown club, Preston North End of League One, on loan until the end of the 2014–15 season.
 On 25 May, Johnstone kept a clean sheet in the 2015 League One play-off final as Preston won promotion to the Championship with a 4–0 win over Swindon Town at Wembley Stadium.
 On Manchester United's pre-season tour of the United States in July 2015, Johnstone played as second-choice goalkeeper ahead of Anders Lindegaard, covering for David de Gea while the Spaniard recovered from a knock.
 He started in the victories over Club América and San Jose Earthquakes (playing the entire game) and came on as a second-half substitute against Barcelona in a 3–1 victory.

 After rumours of De Gea's potential transfer Real Madrid caused the Spaniard to be dropped from the Manchester United squad, Johnstone was named on the bench behind Sergio Romero for the first game of the season against Tottenham Hotspur.
 After De Gea returned to the United first-team, following the collapse of his move, Johnstone failed to make the bench again in 2015.

 On 31 December 2015, he re-signed for Preston on an initial 28-day loan, after Sunderland recalled Jordan Pickford on the same day.
 He made his first appearance of his second stint at Preston in a 2–1 home win over Rotherham United on 2 January 2016.

 On 16 October 2016, Johnstone extended his contract at Manchester United until June 2018.

-Loan to Aston Villa
+Loans to Aston Villa

 On 5 January 2017, Johnstone joined Championship club Aston Villa on loan until the end of the 2016–17 season.
 He made his debut on 8 January 2017, in an FA Cup match against Tottenham Hotspur at White Hart Lane.
 During the period of this loan spell, he kept more clean sheets in the Championship than any other goalkeeper.
 In July 2017, he returned to Aston Villa on a loan deal until the end of the 2017–18 season.